Bingo0408/java/README.md

 + provides function that similar to numpy.argmin() in python

 ## GeneticAlgoUtil.java
-+ provides a java implemention for Genetic Algorithm, select/crossover/mutate
++ provides a java implementation for Genetic Algorithm, select/crossover/mutate

+## RandomUtil.java
++ provides a java implementation for random utils